Fort Walton Beach Leaving the Scene of an Accident Lawyers

 56 points + 120 death points = 176.
 176 – 28 = 148.
 148 x 0.75 = 111 months (9.25 years).

 With a guideline sentence of 9.25 years, the only way to serve less would be if your attorney can convince the Judge to give you a Downward Departure sentence.
 However, with a Leaving the Scene with Death conviction, there is also a 4 year mandatory sentence.
 No one, not even the judge, can go below a mandatory sentence.
 That means that if you are convicted, you will be sentenced to at least 4 years in prison.

 That’s why it is so important to do everything possible to avoid a conviction.

 Defending Hit and Run Cases in Fort Walton Beach

-- In Leaving the Scene with Serious Bodily Injury cases we can argue whether the injury is serious enough to be considered serious bodily injury.
+- In Leaving the Scene with Serious Bodily Injury cases, whether the injury is serious enough to be considered serious bodily injury.
 Not every injury will qualify.
-For example, we successfully defended one of these cases where the injury was 2 broken legs.
+For example, we successfully defended one of these cases where the injury was two broken legs.
 After filing a motion to dismiss, the court ruled that the injuries were not serious enough to be considered serious bodily injury.

-This is where a felony attorney with expertise can make all the difference in the outcome.
+This is where a Fort Walton Beach felony traffic offense attorney with expertise can make all the difference in the outcome.
 We will carefully examine the police reports and witness statements to determine whether we can raise a credible argument that you didn’t know anyone was injured or had died.
-Being able to raise this argument puts your case in a much more favorable negotiating position and it also gives us a realistic chance of winning at trial.
+Being able to raise this argument puts your case in a much more favorable negotiating position and it also gives you a realistic chance of winning at trial.

-If you are facing a Leaving the Scene of an Accident with Injury or Death, or Hit and Run charge in Fort Walton Beach, I invite you to call Flaherty Defense Firm right away at (850) 243-6097.
+If you are facing a Leaving the Scene of an Accident or Hit and Run charge in Fort Walton Beach, call Flaherty Defense Firm right away at (850) 243-6097.
 You are facing prison time and a felony conviction that will follow you for the rest of your life.